erikmartino/hello-service/README.md

 # Hello World

 This is a hello world service for testing and ci experiments.
-Testing the release drafter
+Testing the release process

 ## Micronaut 3.1.1 Documentation